Externalization (migration): European Union

-The signing of the Schengen Agreement in 1980s, forced some countries to, such as Italy to started drafting its first laws to legislate the "integration" of immigrants.
+The signing of the Schengen Agreement in 1980s forced some countries, such as Italy, to start drafting their first laws to legislate the "integration" of immigrants.
 Italy, which was in need of immigrant labour at the time, did so with policy thinking heavily influenced by humanitarian impulses and a relatively open approach (until 1998, Italy didn't even commonly allow the practice of administrative detention pending deportation hearings).
 However, as integration proved complicated and with political instability rising in the former Yugoslavia, Africa and the Middle East, things started changing.
 In 2002, Italy under the leadership of Silvio Berlusconi passed the harsh "Bossi-Fini law" that, among other things, criminalized irregular migration, turning migrants already in the country into security threats and limiting their economic options.
-This caused some people who would have once classified themselves as economic migrants to try to claim asylum, as the only route to settling and working in Europe, and it also fueled the growth of new service providers: the people smuggling industry.
+This caused some people who would have once classified themselves as economic migrants to try to seek asylum instead, as the only route to settling and working in Europe.
+It also contributed to the growth of new service providers: the people smuggling industry.

 In 2003, the United Kingdom worked on a policy paper called "A New Vision for Refugees", which proposed that the European Union establish Regional Protection Areas near refugee-producing countries, where refugees would be processed for possible resettlement in the EU, but, finding insufficient support, the proposal was withdrawn and never formally considered.
 Nonetheless, it marked the beginning of externalization in Europe.
 By the end of the year, Spain had managed to convince Morocco to criminalize irregular migration, and they began joint naval patrols around the strait of Gibraltar and the Canary Islands.
 The EU gave Morocco more than €60 million for border management between 2003 and 2010.

 Between 2004 and 2006, the Aeneas program gave €120 million to countries that cooperated with Europe on migration control; the EU signed partnerships with Cape Verde, Moldova, Georgia, Armenia, Azerbaijan, Tunisia, Jordan, Belarus, and Ukraine; while several operations were launched on the maritime side: Operation Hera between the Canary Islands and the west coast of Africa; Agios, Minerva, and Indalo in the western Mediterranean; Nautilus and Hermes in the Central Mediterranean; and Poseidon in the Aegean.
 Some states, like Mali, resisted becoming "buffer states" at the EU's request, due to their reliance on skilled immigrant labor that benefited from the intra-african mobility.
 France retaliated in 2008 by cutting its development aid.